lharries/harries.co/_blog/first-growth-hire/index.md

 ## Your first growth hire — a Growth Marketer

 What does the first growth hire do?
-They should deeply understand the product, iterate with you on messaging and positioning, create the website, run the launches and then stand up and test new growth channels.
+They should deeply understand the product, iterate with you on messaging and positioning, create the website, [run the launches](/launch-your-product) and then stand up and test new growth channels such as [SEO](/seo-for-startups).
 No one has heard of your startup and so it’s a mistake to hire someone who only wants to do product marketing (defining the messaging/positioning and making the collateral).
 Instead, they should make sure this is done well but be primarily responsible for top of funnel metrics: brand awareness, sign ups, subscribers, leads.

 For job title — I lean towards Growth Marketer.